Cloudouble/xdr/README.md

             fileType = await XDR.factory('demo/file.X'),

-            // create an instance of the type from either a Uint8Array of regular Array of byte integers fileInstanceFromBytes = new fileType(fileBytes),
+            // create an instance of the type from a Uint8Array of byte integers fileInstanceFromBytes = new fileType(fileBytes),

             // create an instance of the type from a live object that conforms to the type definition